 Of course, the other hefty feature of the Elite 2 is its price, which might put some off.
-While the original was £120 - already a considerable investment for gamers - the new model will be a mighty £160 when it releases on 4 November ($180 in the US).
-Considering you can get an entire games console, the Nintendo Switch Lite for just £40 more, you will really have to be serious about your gaming to consider one.
+While the original was pricey - already a considerable investment for gamers - the newer model is even more expensive.
+Considering you can get an entire games console, the Nintendo Switch Lite for just a little more, you really have to be serious about your gaming to consider one.

 But, strange as it might seem, we suspect that there are plenty of people out there that are.
-After all, PC gamers think nothing of spending more than £100 each on a keyboard and mouse.
+After all, PC gamers think nothing of spending big on a keyboard and mouse.

-And, from what we've played so far during Gamescom, the new Xbox Elite Wireless Controller Series 2 certainly has enough new bells and whistles to justify consideration at least.
+And, from what we've played so far, the new Xbox Elite Wireless Controller Series 2 certainly has enough new bells and whistles to justify consideration at least.